Research

 Modeling Hematopoietic Stem Cell Generation with Cell Reprogramming

-Hematopoietic Stem Cell (HSC) transplantation whether from bone marrow, mobilized peripheral blood or cord blood is the best example of regenerative cell therapy.
-HSCs have remarkable therapeutic applications in a broad range of diseases that affect the blood forming and immune system.
-Nevertheless, there remains a shortage of usable genetically-matched material for all needs.
-We employ an innovative approach to investigate the establishment of HSC identity: we screen for factors that re-create this unique cell state from fibroblasts.
-This approach leads to the identification of master transcription factors, cell surface phenotypes and gene expression signatures of induced cell fate.
+Whether from bone marrow, mobilized peripheral blood, or cord blood, Hematopoietic Stem Cell (HSC) transplantation is the best example of regenerative cell therapy.
+HSCs have remarkable therapeutic applications in a broad range of diseases that affect blood-forming and the immune system.
+Nevertheless, a shortage of universal, genetically matched material remains.
+We employ an innovative approach to investigate the establishment of HSC identity: we screen for factors that recreate this unique cell state from fibroblasts.
+This approach leads to the identification of master transcription factors, cell surface phenotypes, and gene expression signatures of induced cell fate.
 We then ask whether a similar logic applies to the specification of HSCs during mouse and human embryogenesis and use this information to uncover general principles of blood cell specification.
-We have demonstrated the direct reprogramming of mouse and human fibroblasts into clonogenic hematopoietic progenitors with the combination of transcription factors GATA2, GFI1B and FOS.
-We further established that cellular reprogramming approaches can inform the developmental specification of hematopoietic stem cells and shown that cooperative transcription factor binding mediates human hemogenic induction.
+We have demonstrated the direct reprogramming of mouse and human fibroblasts into clonogenic hematopoietic progenitors using the combination of transcription factors GATA2, GFI1B, and FOS.
+We further established that cellular reprogramming approaches can inform the developmental specification of hematopoietic stem cells and showed that cooperative transcription factor binding mediates human hemogenic induction.